vanaiduong/portfolio/aboutme.md

 subtitle: Bio subtitle
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Van Duong.
+I am a Senior at the University of Minnesota, Twin Cities pursuing a Mathematics B.S. and Computer Science minor.
+My expected graduation date is set to be May 2019.

 - I rock a great mustache
 - I'm extremely loyal to my family